Produce

 Pantry

-Store whole, unwashed bell peppers in a cool, dark place away from direct sunlight.
-Do not wash until ready to use.
+Store whole, unwashed bell peppers in a cool, dry place away from direct sunlight.
+For optimal quality and extended shelf life, refrigeration is recommended.

 Refrigerator

 Store whole, unwashed bell peppers in a plastic bag or crisper drawer.
-Store cut bell peppers in an airtight container.
+Washed and cut bell peppers should be stored in an airtight container.

 Freezer